newtmitch/basic-tools/README-windows.md

 * Copy the fonts in an explorer window from `\\wsl$\Ubuntu\home\mitch\.fonts` (change home directory as needed) to a local directory on the desktop, right click all those fonts, and select `Install`.
 I suggest filtering for the "Windows compatible" versions and installing all those to get the full set.
 Then you can change the font for the given VM in Windows Terminal.
 * You might want to also update the starting location for the Ubuntu shell in the Windows Terminal preferences.
+* If you need to quickly get to the WSL Ubuntu home, you can go to `\\wsl$\Ubuntu\home\mitch` in an explorer window.
+Or from the Ubuntu terminal, type `explorer.exe .` to open a new explorer window at that location.

 # Windows on Parallels